AdeAbayomi/ticket_system/README.md

+This is a ticketing system complete with both backend(laravel) and frontend(reactjs) .

 The backend files are in the backend folder.
 Change the default Db details in the .env file.
 To create the db and generate db fake user data , run php artisan migrate --seed To run vite, use npm install && npm run dev